Tracking the Impact

 Online training for citizen scientists

 We provide a number of informative online training sessions.
 These should give you a sense of the wide range of experts and enthusiasts we have feeding into our group of around 200 volunteers, and the great knowledge sharing opportunities offered by our regular meet-ups and WhatsApp group.
-You can watch our training sessions from 2023 in the playlist below.
+You can watch our training sessions in the playlist below.

 Our partner organisations